artcg/BEGAN/README.md

 </p>

-Additionally, a hyperparamater gamma is introduced which gives the used the power to control sample diversity by balancing the discriminator and generator.
+Additionally, a hyper-parameter gamma is introduced which gives the user the power to control sample diversity by balancing the discriminator and generator.

 <p align='center'>
 <img src='../master/readme/eq_gamma.png' width=170>